mAb-Engineers/Music-Assassin/README.md

 -- Spawning error not resolved yet

+### Version 0.2.0
+- Similar working as previous version
+- Spawning error partially resolved using solution at https://github.com/deezer/spleeter/issues/725
+- Uses lesser memory as code cleaned

 ### Version 0.2.1
 - Similar working as previous version
 - Code rearranged to decrease startup time
 - Queue is properly maintained and videos can be added during processing

+-- No output for audio

-### Version 0.2.0
+### Version 0.2.2
 - Similar working as previous version
-- Spawning error partially resolved using solution at https://github.com/deezer/spleeter/issues/725
-- Uses lesser memory as code cleaned
+- Imports reduced to decrease startup time
+- Typo corrected so audio output working now

--- Spawns in only first loop and it closes them itself
+-- Spawns in only first loop and it closes them itself -- No output for mkv